szorfein/learn-ruby/README.md

     rdoc

-It will create a new directory `doc`
+It will create a new directory `doc`, you can look the doc with:

+    ri Foo#bar

 ## References
 ### Books